commercialhaskell/stack/doc/topics/stack_yaml_vs_cabal_package_file.md

 build-depends: acme-missiles
 ~~~

-you're saying "this package requires that `acme-missiles` be available."
+you are saying "this package requires that `acme-missiles` be available."
 Since
-`acme-missiles` doesn't appear in your snapshot, without also modifying your
+`acme-missiles` does not appear in your snapshot, without also modifying your
 `stack.yaml` to mention it via `extra-deps`, Stack will complain about the
 dependency being unavailable.